HIPAA compliant email, texting, and voice reminders

-If you work in a healthcare office, you may be wondering if text messages, emails, automated voice calls and other forms of communication are acceptable as a means to remind patients of upcoming appointments under HIPAA.
+If you work in a healthcare office, you may be wondering if text messages, emails, automated voice calls and other forms of communication are acceptable for medical appointment reminders under the Portability and Accountability Act (HIPAA).
+The answer is yes.

-.
-The Health and Human Services (HHS) department has stated that appointment reminders are allowed under the HIPAA Privacy Rule (see here
+The Health and Human Services (HHS) department has stated that automated doctor appointment reminders are allowed under the HIPAA Privacy Rule (see here).
+While we are excited to share this exciting news, we do want to remind our current and future clients that we are not legal professionals, and therefore we cannot provide any legal advice or instruction.

 Complying With Patients' Wishes

+Here are some important things to keep in mind regarding calling, emailing, and text messaging and HIPAA compliance.
 With HIPAA appointment reminders, healthcare providers are required to comply with reasonable requests regarding the format of the reminders.
-For example, if a patient wishes to opt out of receiving text messages the patient can request another type of reminder.
-The healthcare office is not required to make a phone call or send a text message reminder if this is not a service provided by the office to other patients.
+For example, if a patient wishes to opt out of receiving text-message appointment reminders, the patient can request another type of reminder, such as appointment-reminder calls.
+The healthcare office is not required to make a phone call or send a medical-appointment-reminder text message if this is not a service provided by the office to other patients.
 However, the healthcare office will need to cease sending reminders if a patient makes the request to do so.

-is a highly cost-effective and convenient option to consider, and is designed to be HIPAA-compliant.
-Medical offices may also ask patients to state their preference regarding a type of reminder or to opt in to receive appointment reminders, and the appointment reminder service provider can work with the medical office to set this up effectively.
+HIPAA-compliant, medical-appointment apps are a great help for both the healthcare office and the patient.
+Apptoto is a convenient, cost-effective option for any healthcare provider, including therapists, counselors, and more.
+Medical offices may also ask patients to state their prefered method of reminders, such as HIPAA text message appointment reminders, calls, or emails.
+They may choose to opt in to appointment reminders, and the appointment-reminder service provider can work with the medical office to set this up effectively.

 Apptoto's HIPAA compliance program

-- Account stored and run on HITRUST Certified servers for HIPAA Compliance (provided by Armor)
+- Account stored and run on HITRUST Certified servers for HIPAA Compliance (provided by AWS)

 - All sensitive “at rest” data encrypted